typst-community/tytanic/docs/book/src/quickstart/install.md

 ## Versions
 You can either install a stable version or a nightly version, a stable version uses a version tag like `v0.1.3`, whereas nightly versions are simply whatever is currently pointed to by the `main` branch on the GitHub repository.

-Nightly has the newest features, but may have unfixed bugs or rough edges, use this with caution and backup your tests.
+Nightly has the newest features, but may have unfixed bugs or rough edges, use this with caution and back up your tests.

 Once installed you will have a `tt` binary available, make sure to have a look at [Dependencies](#dependencies) if running Tytanic spits out some error about dynamic libraries.

 ## Methods
 ### Download from GitHub
-You can download pre-built binaries of all stable versions from the [release page][releases] of the GitHub repository, these are automatically built for Linux, macOS and Windows.
+You can download pre-built binaries of all stable versions from the [release page][releases] of the GitHub repository, these are automatically built for Linux, macOS, and Windows.
 Nightly versions are not pre-built.

 After you downloaded the correct archive for your operating system and architecture you have to extract them and place the `tt` binary somewhere in your `$PATH`.